mjoniec/CodeSamples/README.md

 some simple code example on js vs ts, just open the .html file to launch

-## Bitask
+## BiTask

-Task for some demo BI and project.
-Includes report document
+Some BI project.
+Task description and report documents included.

+## Xmltask

+XML deserializer and and http api with mssql.
+Task description and report documents included.